Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 • Largest moor in Central Europe:

-With around 32 km² area the Murnauer Moos is considered largest contiguous moorland area in Central Europe.
+At around 32 km² area the Murnauer Moos is considered the largest contiguous moor area in Central Europe.

 • Formed after the ice age:

-The moor formed after the retreat of the Loisach glacier around 15,000 years.
+The moor developed after the retreat of the Loisach Glacier around 15,000 years ago.

-It is home to numerous animal and plant species, some of which are rare, and is largely under Nature conservation: .
+It is home to numerous, sometimes rare, animal and plant species and is largely protected.

 What do you think makes the Murnauer Moos so special?